Tuesday, March 9, 2021

 YaHuWaH designed it to be “between the evenings” (or between the two sunsets on the 14th of Abib).
 In Hebrew the term is “beyn haarbayim (between the two evenings).

-Some people think this term means “between the morning and evening sacrifice,” during the Second Temple times, and indeed, it does mean this as well---in some cases.
-However, because of the events of the Exodus in Egypt, we have to conclude that this term “beyn haarbayim (between the evenings) means between the two sunsets on the 14th of Abib & the 15th of Abib.
+Some people think this term means “between the morning and evening sacrifice,” during the Second Temple times.
+And yes, it does mean this as well---in some cases.
+However, because of the events of the Exodus in Egypt, we must conclude that this term “beyn haarbayim (between the evenings) means between the two sunsets on the 14th of Abib & the 15th of Abib.
 Remember, there was no temple in Egypt, so there was no precedence yet for the “morning and evening sacrifice.”

 Why did Yah design it to be this way?
-Because he knew that later on in history there would be Two Houses of Yisra’eland they were going to have two evenings for slaughtering in 1st Century Jerusalem.
+I believe it is because he knew that later-on in history, there would be Two Houses of Yisra’el, and they were going to have two evenings for slaughtering in 1st Century Jerusalem.

 The Sadducees slaughtered their lambs on the evening of the 14th (just after the sun went down on the 13th).
-The Pharisees did it just before the sun went down on the 15th, the following evening.
+The Pharisees did it on the following evening.
+This was just before the sun went down on the 14th, which then became the 15th.

 Yahuwshuwa had to eat the Passover Meal the night before he died, otherwise he was in violation of the Towrah, and therefore unfit to be the sinless Lamb of Elohiym the next day.